zerodao-finance/zero-keeper/README.md

 This repository contains all logic for the zero keeper(s).

 ## Install Dependencies
-In your console, run:
+1. To install dependencies, run:
 ```
 yarn
 ```

-Then, confirm redis is installed on your machine
+2. Confirm redis is installed on your machine

 ## Running Locally
-**Make sure you have a wallet private key before proceeding (ideally, do not use your personal wallet)** In your console, run:
+**Make sure you have a wallet private key before proceeding (ideally, do not use your personal wallet)**
+1. Start redis locally, run:
 ```
 WALLET=<wallet-private-key-here> yarn keeper
 ```

+## Running a Kubernetes cluster locally
+1. Download the Kubernetes CLI